 Crohn's affects your whole intestinal tract, whereas ulcerative colitis or UC only affects your colon.
 UC affects the top lining of the colon, while Crohn's penetrates much deeper.
 It is believed both diseases are caused by an overactive immune system.
 When the body detects normal matter as a foreign object in the digestive tract it treats it as a threat.
 It produces antibodies that fight more aggressively than necessary, resulting in inflammation and ulcerations.

-Ulcerative colitis acts differently in every patient.
-Most will be able to control it without medication, although some will adjust their diet, take medications, and never be able to control it, until they finally have to have their colon removed.
+These diseases act differently in every patient.
+Most will be able to control it with medication, while some will adjust their diet, take medications, and never be able to control it until they finally have to have surgery.

 Ulcerative colitis affects your colon and only the innermost layer of the intestine, unlike Crohn's which may affect your entire digestive system from your mouth to rectum and affect multiple layers of the intestine.
 This does not mean that Crohn's is more serious than ulcerative colitis, since severity of the disease has more to do with the symptoms.
 For instance, I nearly died due to my ulcerative colitis, but there are others who have Crohn's who can easily control it with medication.